 We would like to give at least one example of an affine variety over which has no model over .
 There is no moduli theoretic technique I am aware of for the production of such an example (I’m not even aware any well-behaved moduli spaces of affine varieties with no extra structure!), so our construction will be more ad hoc.

 The key fact is that there exists smooth proper geometrically connected curves over such that is trivial.
 In fact, there exist explicit examples of such curves of genus for each (e.g. see [Poonen2]).

 Remark 28: One can extend the construction below to the case of genus curves with a little more work, using the objects constructed in [Poonen3].
 We leave it to the reader to flesh this out.

-Let be such a curve and let be an element of .
+Let be such a curve and let be an element of not contained in .
 Then, is an affine open subscheme of (e.g. see [Youcis, Lemma 13] for a proof of this well-known result).

 We then have the following claim:

 Proposition 29: The smooth integral affine curve does not have a model over .